 Like its two predecessors, 5G will significantly improve internet connectivity and deliver advantages that we haven't yet considered.

 5G is here now with Telstra, Optus and Vodafone all offering 5G services, and it will continue to roll out throughout capital cities and regional areas over the next few years.
 All three of those telcos have the option to re-sell access to their 5G networks to smaller providers; this already happens with 3G and 4G, but you'll need to check with your provider to see whether your plan includes access to a 5G network.

 Where will 5G be available?

-In the interest of clarity, this kind of "speed" (measured in megabits or gigabits per second) is more accurately called "capacity" or "bandwidth" because it's not really about how quickly your data travels, but how much is transferred at once.
-It's like if someone hands you a whole pizza, rather than giving it to you one piece at a time.
+In the interest of clarity, this kind of 'speed' (measured in megabits or gigabits per second) is more accurately called 'capacity' or 'bandwidth' because it's not really about how quickly your data travels, but rather how much is transferred at once.
+It's like if someone hands you a whole pizza rather than giving it to you one piece at a time.
 Both capacity and response times are very important, but for different uses.

 The amount of internet capacity a 5G network can potentially handle is enormous.

 Where 4G has a response time of about 45 milliseconds, 5G can lower that to just one millisecond – literally less than the blink of an eye.
 Future technologies, such as self-driving cars, will need lightning-fast response times.
 The difference between 45 milliseconds and one millisecond can be all it takes to avoid an accident.